SPQ19-20/BSPQ20-E4/README.md

 * Record their opinions about films and rate them
 * Keep track of films they have seen
 * Create watchlists
-* Showcase their favorite films
-* Interact with other cinephiles

 ## Prerequisites
 - [Java JDK 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)